 I will depend on God to promote and exalt me.

-I don’t promote myself, but I allow God to exalt me.
+I won’t promote myself, but I will allow God to exalt me.

 In Jesus name,